WWE News: Two Former WWE Superstars In Desperate Need Of Help – One Hospitalized, Another May Soon Be Homeless

 $5,000 of that total was donated by Chris Jericho, the current United States Champion on Monday Night Raw.

 Perry Saturn and Fred “Tugboat” Ottman haven’t been in the ring for a long time and haven’t been in WWE for an even longer amount of time.
-Still, they are living their lives and have come upon a time where they need some help.
+Still, they are living their lives and have come to a time where they need some help.
 Tugboat’s health concerns are hopefully taking a turn for the better, but he’s not out of the woods yet.
 Saturn’s tearful cry for help is one that is extremely concerning and should be for anyone in the world of wrestling.

 [Featured Image by WWE]